 - FAQs on using NSF Fillable PDF

 According to the NSF, “The responsible and ethical conduct of research (RCR) is critical for excellence, as well as public trust, in science and engineering.
 Consequently, education in RCR is considered essential in the preparation of future scientists and engineers.”
-Effective January 4, 2010, NSF began requiring that, at the time of proposal submission to NSF, a proposing institution’s Authorized Organizational Representative certify that the institution has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduates, graduate students, and postdoctoral researchers who will be supported by NSF to conduct research.
+NSF requires that, at the time of proposal submission, a proposing institution’s Authorized Organizational Representative certify that the institution has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduates, graduate students, and postdoctoral researchers who will be supported by NSF to conduct research.

 “The Director shall require that each institution that applies for financial assistance from the Foundation for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project.”
 Specifically,